airqo-platform/AirQo-frontend/website/README.md

     sudo systemctl start postgresql

-Now we need to create a new user in postgresql.
+Now we need to create a new user in Postgresql.

     sudo su postgres